Best Ryokan Near Nagoya 2026: Gero, Yunoyama & Gamagori — A Local’s Complete Guide

 3. Ogawaya (小川屋)

-A family-run, long-established ryokan known for the precision and warmth of its service.
+A long-established ryokan, founded in 1949, known for the precision and warmth of its service.
 Ogawaya is the kind of place where the staff remembers your name on the second visit.

 - Price range: ¥22,000-40,000